NCAlgebra/NC/DOCUMENTATION/PREAMBLE/Basic.md

     In[5]:= A**b-b**A
     Out[5]= 0

-`CommuteEverything` temporarily makes all noncommutative symbols appearing in a given expression to behave as if they were commutative and returns the resulting commutative expression:
+One of Bill's favorite commands is `CommuteEverything`, which temporarily makes all noncommutative symbols appearing in a given expression to behave as if they were commutative and returns the resulting commutative expression:

     In[6]:= CommuteEverything[a**b-b**a]
     Out[6]= 0